-M: (fumbling for a new question) So do you think this surgery will be worth it to make that scar less noticeable?
+M: Hmmm.
+So, do you think this surgery will be worth it to make that scar less noticeable?

 K: Right now, I'm not so sure.
 I'm still the same person.
 I like myself.
 Most people have things they do and don't like about themselves.

 M: What would you say to parents who are considering adopting a child born with a cleft?